HarborCompliance/todo-interview-app/README.md

 ## Application User Stories

-The below user stories will provide details for what features that application should have.
+The below user stories will provide details for what features the application should have.

 *Story #1* - As an authenticated user, I want to create a task.